 Learn how to work effectively with actors

-Gain an understanding of the possibilities of a rehearsal process.
+Gain an understanding of the possibilities of the rehearsal process

-Find confidence in your ability to see clearly what the actor is doing and what they may need from you by learning when to step in and how to get out of the way.
+Gain confidence in your ability to see clearly what the actor is doing and what they may need from you by learning when to step in and how to get out of the way

 Is Working with Actors right for you?

 A lot of filmmakers are intimidated by the idea of working with actors.
-In the same way that a director will have a disjointed and frustrated dialogue with their crew if their understanding of the processes of filming or their cinematic language is limited, so too can filmmakers experience this with their actors.
+In the same way that a director will have a disjointed and frustrating dialogue with their crew if their understanding of the processes of filming or their cinematic language is limited, so too can filmmakers experience this with their actors.
 They spend years developing and pitching a project and when it comes to working with the most visible element of their screen project, the actor, they spend the least amount of time and just hope that it will all come together on the day.
-This course is designed to open up the possibilities for and the potential of the rehearsal room.
-A chance to engage with your actors in a way that will enrich your project.
+This course is designed to open up the possibilities for and the potential of the rehearsal room – a chance to engage with your actors in a way that will enrich your project extending your budget.

 What you will need

 Some filmmaking knowledge and experience is important to get the most from this course.
 You’ll need to come along ready to participate in practical exercises – so wear comfortable clothes and be open to some challenges.

 Please refer to this link for all of the current COVID-Safe requirements for coming onsite at AFTRS for a Short Course.
 The information is regularly updated to reflect any changing situations and requirements so please check BEFORE enrolling and AGAIN shortly before your course starts to ensure you have all of the relevant and up-to-date information.

 All students participating in face to face courses are required to adhere to the AFTRS COVID-Safe Requirements as directed by AFTRS.

 AFTRS reserves the right to update or amend the AFTRS COVID-Safe Requirements at any time for any reason.